acronis/go-cti/cti-spec/SPEC.md

 **Cross-domain Typed Identifiers (CTI)** is a conventional system that provides a structured, standardized approach for uniquely identifying data types, instances and their relationships across multi-service, multi-vendor, multi-platform and multi-application environments.
 By encoding essential information about vendor, package, and version, CTI ensures consistent, scalable identification of data types and instances in shared data storage, API objects, and documentation.
 Designed to support interoperability, CTI enables cross-platform compatibility and prevents conflicts by assigning each data type and instance a globally unique identifier that retains meaning and structure across contexts.

-CTI identifiers are not limited to identifying data structures and instances alone; they also enable several advanced capabilities:
+CTI are not limited to identifying data structures and instances alone; they also enable several advanced capabilities:

 - **Cross-references**: Allow fields in one data object (e.g., type A) to reference objects of a different type (e.g., type B), enabling data linkages and associations across types.
 - **Data class inheritance**: Supports type hierarchies, allowing type B to inherit from type A, promoting reusability and consistency in data models.